Dropped object: Failure of lump hammer

 • 3 minute read

-A member has reported an incident in which a wooden hammer shaft failed and the head fell to deck.
+A Member has reported an incident in which a wooden hammer shaft failed and the head fell to deck.

 What happened?

 Two personnel were located at the upper main tensioner level of a pipelay tower, removing dowels from the tensioner gear boxes using a spanner wrench, dowel removal tool and the 2kg lump hammer.
 During this process the personnel were striking the spanner wrench with the lump hammer.
-On a downward swing of the hammer and at impact with the spanner wrench, the hammer head detached from the shaft and fell approximately 25 meters vertically through the tensioner to the deck below.
+On a downward swing of the hammer and at impact with the spanner wrench, the hammer head detached from the shaft and fell approximately 25 metres vertically through the tensioner to the deck below.
 There were no injuries.
 Had the falling hammer head struck a person, according to the DROPS calculator it would have caused a fatality.

 The purpose of this safety flash is to highlight the hazards of using tools at height which are not specifically designed for use at height, and to reiterate the importance of preventive measures to eliminate the risk of dropped objects.